ConacBreslin/inginuity/README.md

 The ability to filter, not just sort boththe distilleries and gins.

 ## Database architecture
-Django uses the sql database and the default SQLIte databas was used during developemnt.
+The default Django sqlite database  was used during developemnt.
-In deployment the Postgresql data base was used and it was connected to the project through Heroku's settings.
+In deployment the PostgreSQL was used and it was connected to the project through Heroku's settings.
-There are XX models in the project and they can be see here An ERD diagram for the prokject can be seen here
+An Entity Relationship Diagram for the prokject can be seen [here](/inginuityerd.jpeg)
 ### Database used

 ### Database models